-With our Italian lessons for Groceries you will learn "Groceries" in 4 easy steps.
-The Italian you will learn in this lesson consists of 10 Words that name groceries you buy in a shop.
+With our Italian lessons you will learn the topic "Groceries" in 4 quick and easy steps.
+The Italian you will learn in these lessons consists of 10 words that name groceries you buy in a shop.

 Each Italian lesson consists of 4 interactive learning activities and includes full audio by a native Italian speaker plus the written text for every item of vocabulary introduced.
 There are 2 levels of Italian lesson available, beginner and intermediate.

 The language in our beginner lessons has been carefully selected for children and adult learners beginning Italian for the first time.
 Each beginner lesson introduces the learner to 10 related words and phrases.
 The lessons available include "Family members", "Pets", "Numbers to 10" and 53 more!
 In the classroom, these lessons are suitable for primary pupils between the ages of 5 and 11.